The Ethical Code of the Maasai Warriors of East Africa

 Respect for Elders and Ancestors

 Respect for elders is the cornerstone of Maasai social organization.
-Elders are considered the repositories of wisdom, ritual knowledge, and communal memory.
-A Moran must never speak back to an elder, must always offer the right hand when greeting, and must rise when an elder enters the room.
-This deference extends to ancestors, who are honored through blessings and libations during ceremonies.
-The ethical imperative to respect elders ensures that the accumulated experience of generations guides the community’s decisions and that warrior energy is channeled productively.
+Elders are repositories of wisdom, ritual knowledge, and communal memory.
+A Moran must never speak back to an elder, must offer the right hand when greeting, and must rise when an elder enters the room.
+This deference extends to ancestors, honored through blessings and libations during ceremonies.
+The ethical imperative to respect elders ensures that accumulated experience guides community decisions and that warrior energy is channeled productively.
+Concrete practices include the olng’esher (elders’ council) that adjudicates disputes and advises warriors.
+During conflict, elders have authority to call off a raid or demand a truce.
+This hierarchical respect prevents young warriors from acting impulsively and maintains intergenerational harmony.
+A well-known Maasai proverb states: “Elder, you have seen the sun rise many times; guide us with your shadow.”

 Bravery and Physical Excellence

-The Emuratta lion-hunting ritual was traditionally a way for young warriors to prove their courage.
+Bravery is the most celebrated virtue among the Moran.
+It is demonstrated in protecting cattle from predators, defending the community from raiders, participating in traditional lion hunting (now largely prohibited), and enduring the harsh physical tests of circumcision and seclusion.
+Bravery is disciplined; warriors assess threats carefully and use strength judiciously.
+The Emuratta lion-hunting ritual was historically a way to prove courage.
 A Moran who successfully speared a lion earned the right to wear the lion’s mane as a headdress and was celebrated in song.
 While lion hunting has declined under modern wildlife laws and shifting values, the ideal of bravery persists.
 Today, warriors demonstrate courage through athletic competitions, long-distance running, and community defense against cattle rustlers or land encroachers.
+Physical fitness is a moral duty: warriors undergo lengthy foot marches, practice spear-throwing and rungu (club) fighting, and maintain a diet rich in milk and blood to sustain strength.
+The body is viewed as a vessel for the warrior spirit, and its care is part of ethical observance.

 Loyalty to Community and Age-Set